 However, if you’re an Amazon Prime member you’ll get some added benefits, like access to Amazon Music through your Echo Plus.

 The new Amazon Echo Plus is priced at the same $149.99 / £139.99 / AU$229 as the previous model, making it pretty good value given the improvements to its internal hardware and external smart gear pairings.

-The latest Amazon Echo Show, however, puts the Echo Plus in an interesting position, as it now too acts as a Zigbee smart home hub, stripping the Plus of what was once one of its unique selling points.
-It has comparable audio, plus that 10-inch touchscreen, making it likely the device you're must going to have to consider against the Plus.
+The Amazon Echo Show, however, puts the Echo Plus in an interesting position, as it too acts as a Zigbee smart home hub, stripping the Plus of what was once one of its unique selling points – something that seems to happen a lot with the Plus.